jesse-spevack/stimulating_events/README.md

 }
 ```

 Now when we connect, we can log this value.
+And our log shows the value is false, which is what we put in the html data attribute
 ```javascript
 connect() {
   console.log("isSelected: ", this.isSelectedValue)